MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-managed-instance.md

 For business continuity and disaster recovery (BCDR), Contoso takes the following actions:

-- **Keep data safe:** Contoso backs up the data on the VMs by using the Azure Backup service.
+- **Keep data safe.** Contoso backs up the data on the VMs by using the Azure Backup service.
 For more information, see [An overview of Azure VM backup](https://docs.microsoft.com/azure/backup/backup-azure-vms-introduction).
-- **Keep applications up and running:** Contoso replicates the application VMs in Azure to a secondary region using Site Recovery.
+- **Keep applications up and running.** Contoso replicates the application VMs in Azure to a secondary region using Site Recovery.
 [Learn more](https://docs.microsoft.com/azure/site-recovery/azure-to-azure-quickstart).
-- **Learn more:** Contoso learns more about managing SQL Managed Instance, which includes [database backups](https://docs.microsoft.com/azure/sql-database/sql-database-automated-backups).
+- **Learn more.** Contoso learns more about managing SQL Managed Instance, which includes [database backups](https://docs.microsoft.com/azure/sql-database/sql-database-automated-backups).

 ### Licensing and cost optimization